Franz Berwald: Life and works

 He stopped composing during his time in Berlin, resuming only in 1841 with a move to Vienna and marriage to Mathilde Scherer.
 In 1842 a concert of his tone poems at the Redoutensaal at the Hofburg Imperial Palace received extremely positive reviews, and over the course of the next three years Berwald wrote four symphonies.
 These were not the first symphonies he had written: numerous major works from the 1820s have gone missing, and the torso of a Symphony in A's first movement remains, has been finished, and recorded.

-The Symphony No. 1 in G minor, "Sérieuse", was the only one of Berwald's four symphonies that was performed in his lifetime.
+A symphony in A, written in 1820, was performed in 1821, but survives only in fragmentary form.
+The Symphony No. 1 in G minor, "Sérieuse", is the only one of Berwald's four extant symphonies that was performed in his lifetime.
 In 1843, it was premiered in Stockholm with his cousin Johan Frederik conducting the Royal Opera House Orchestra.
 At that same concert, his operetta Jag går i kloster (I enter a monastery) was also performed, but its success is credited to one of the roles having been sung by Jenny Lind.
 In 1846, Lind sang in one of Berwald's cantatas.
 Another operetta, The Modiste, had less success in 1845.

 His Piano Concerto, finished in 1855, intended for his piano pupil Hilda Aurora Thegerström, who continued her studies with Antoine François Marmontel and Franz Liszt, did not see the light of day until 1904, when Berwald's granddaughter Astrid performed it at a Stockholm student concert.
 Particularly in its brilliant last movement it may be compared favourably to Robert Schumann or Edvard Grieg.
-Its three movements are played without a break.
+Its three movements are played without a break – indeed, the score bears the legend 'the work can be performed without orchestra'.
+After Berwald's death, his son Hjalmar submitted it pseudonymously to the Musikaliska Konstföreningen competition, where the composer Gade praised it as 'well-arranged and skillfully executed' but it could not be awarded the prize as the rules stipulated that the composer had to be living.